Back to the Future (franchise): Musical

 Back to the Future: The Musical is a stage musical with original music and lyrics by Alan Silvestri and Glen Ballard, and a book adapted from the original screenplay by Robert Zemeckis and Bob Gale.
 The show features hit songs from the film, including "The Power of Love" and "Johnny B. Goode".

-Originally slated to première in London's West End in 2015, the setting for the film characters in Part II, the production was delayed following the August 2014 departure of director Jamie Lloyd, due to "creative differences" with Zemeckis.
-The show received its premiere at Manchester Opera House in February 2020 ahead of an expected West End transfer.
+Originally slated to premiere in London's West End in 2015, the setting for the film characters in Part II, the production was delayed following the August 2014 departure of director Jamie Lloyd due to "creative differences" with Zemeckis.
+The show premiered at the Manchester Opera House in February 2020 ahead of an expected West End transfer.
 The March 11, 2022, release of the original cast recording preceded a Broadway production that opened August 3, 2023.

 Automotive commercials

-In 2015, Fox and Lloyd starred alongside popular YouTube science personality Go Tech Yourself in an extended Toyota commercial for Toyota's new fuel cell vehicle, the Mirai, entitled Fueled by the Future.
-The commercial doubled as a tribute to the franchise and illustrated how the idea of converting trash into fuel had become reality.
-The commercial was released on October 21—the same date to which Marty, Doc and Jennifer traveled in Back to the Future Part II.
+In 2015, Fox and Lloyd starred alongside popular YouTube science personality Go Tech Yourself in an extended Toyota commercial for Toyota's new fuel cell vehicle, the Mirai, titled Fueled by the Future.
+The commercial doubled as a tribute to the franchise and illustrated how converting trash into fuel had become a reality.
+The commercial was released on October 21—the same date to which Marty, Doc, and Jennifer traveled in Back to the Future Part II.

 Theme park ride

-Back to the Future the Ride was a simulator ride based on and inspired by the Back to the Future films and is a mini-sequel to the 1990s Back to the Future Part III.
+Back to the Future: The Ride was a simulator ride based on the Back to the Future films and served as a mini-sequel to Back to the Future Part III.
 The original attraction opened on May 2, 1991, at Universal Studios Florida.
 It also opened on June 2, 1993, at Universal Studios Hollywood and on March 31, 2001, at Universal Studios Japan.
 The rides in the United States have since been replaced by The Simpsons Ride.
 The ride in Japan remained operational until May 31, 2016.

 Documentaries

 In the fall of 2015, after a successful Kickstarter project, the Back in Time documentary film was released.
-The film features interviews with the members of the cast and crew along with the cultural impact of the trilogy 30 years later.
+The film features interviews with cast and crew members and examines the trilogy's cultural impact 30 years later.
 In 2016, the OUTATIME: Saving the DeLorean Time Machine documentary film was released and presents the efforts of Bob Gale, Universal Studios, and a team of fans as they work to restore one of the original screen-used DeLorean time machines.
 Like the Back in Time documentary, OUTATIME was also successfully funded by a Kickstarter project.
-A 2021 documentary, titled Expedition: Back to the Future, featured Josh Gates and Christopher Lloyd searching for and restoring an original DeLorean used in the film, with appearances from several original cast members.
+A 2021 documentary titled Expedition: Back to the Future featured Josh Gates and Christopher Lloyd searching for and restoring an original DeLorean used in the film, with appearances from several original cast members.